 Of course, you’ll want to confirm this with the professional companies listed below and with your veterinarian.

-The four top-rated dog wheelchair companies
+The five top-rated dog wheelchair companies

 Walkin’ Pets by HandicappedPets.com offers a complete line of carts called Walkin’ Wheels.
 This popular dog wheelchair is lightweight, balanced, reliable and moderately priced.
 It’s also the only fully adjustable dog wheelchair that expands in length, width and height.
 It’s helpful if your dog is still growing.